-- 1. Only a limited number of years of information is available from the Utah Retirement Systems.
-The number of years of information available is notated in the title of the schedules. - 2.
-Contributions as a percentage of covered payrolls may be different than the board-certified rate due to rounding and other administrative issues.
+- 1. In accordance with GASB 68, the District will disclose a 10-year history of their schedule of contributions. - 2.
+Contributions as a percentage of covered payrolls may be different than the board certified rate due to rounding and other administrative issues. - 3.
+No changes were made in actuarial assumptions from the prior year's valuation.